Replicate · Replicate Terms of Service · View original document ↗

 What it is

-If you have a dispute with Replicate, you cannot take them to court or join a class action lawsuit — you must resolve it through individual arbitration only.
+If you have a dispute with Replicate, you cannot sue them in court or join a class action lawsuit.
+You must resolve the dispute through individual arbitration, a private process outside the court system.

 Consumer impact (what this means for users)